cyverse-austria/de-register/register-test/README.md

 The script will:

-- setup the database for the chosen service as well as for Keycloak.
+- deploy the database for the chosen service as well as for Keycloak.
-- setup the 2 de-register services present in this repository and start them: api-service, event-listener.
+- build the 2 de-register services present in this repository and deploy them: api-service, event-listener.
-- additionally, the Java Application script will create a testing realm, a client for the service, testing users and an LDAP User federation based on the configuration file.
+- additionally, the Java Application script will create based on the config file:
+  - create a testing realm
+  - a client for the service
+  - testing users
+  - LDAP User federation + specific mappers
+  - Keycloak testing IDP (Github)
-- will start the configured service.
+- will start the configured CyVerse service. (e.g. user portal)
-- additional manual steps may still be required.
-These will be prompted at the end of the script.

 ## Structure